Winegrowing

 • Identification of the wines' ageing and development potential

-This tasting enables us to assess the overall quality of the production and how well it meets market expectations.
+This tasting makes it possible to appreciate the overall quality of the production and its alignment with market expectations.

 Laboratory analyses can complement the tasting:

-• Measurement of alcoholic strength, acidity and pH
+• Measurement of alcohol content, acidity and pH

 These analyses provide objective information on the technical quality of the wines and their compliance with current standards.